Master the Art of Negotiating Directly with a Vendor when Buying a Property

 Now, this could be finding properties via an estate agent, auction or even directly with the homeowner (vendor), but one thing’s for sure, you’ll need a solid/regular flow of leads coming in, so you can choose properties that are right for your criteria.

 Out of these three options, one of the most misunderstood methods of sourcing property is direct-to-vendor.

-To source these types of deals you could use leaflet drops, newspaper adverts, online marketing, heck even simply replying to classified ad’s on gumtree is all part of the mix in finding properties directly.
+To source these types of deals you could use leaflet drops, newspaper adverts, online marketing, heck even simply replying to ads on Gumtree is all part of the mix in finding properties directly.

 Once you start generating these leads, the upside is often 'off the market' properties provide the best deals.